fgebhart/blog/docs/blog/auto-sync-zeit-epub-to-your-tolino.md

 ---
-title: Auto-sync ZEIT Newspaper to your Tolino Cloud
+title: Auto-sync ZEIT Epub to your Tolino
 description: Automatically Sync your ZEIT Newspaper to your Tolino Cloud using Selenium and GitHub Actions
 comments: true
 tags: